Same-sex marriage in South Carolina: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 7,609 same-sex couples were living in South Carolina.
 By 2005, this had increased to 10,563 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state and constituted 1.1% of coupled households and 0.6% of all households in the state.
 Most couples lived in Charleston, Greenville and Richland counties, but the counties with the highest percentage of same-sex couples were Allendale (0.79% of all county households) and Calhoun (0.73%).
 Same-sex partners in South Carolina were on average younger than opposite-sex partners, and more likely to be employed.
 However, the average and median household incomes of same-sex couples were lower than different-sex couples, and same-sex couples were also far less likely to own a home than opposite-sex partners.
 21% of same-sex couples in South Carolina were raising children under the age of 18, with an estimated 3,370 children living in households headed by same-sex couples in 2005.

 Richland County, home to the state capital of Columbia, had issued 422 marriage licenses to same-sex couples by June 26, 2016, one year after the Obergefell decision.
 In that same time period, Charleston County, South Carolina's third-most populous county, had issued 387 licenses to same-sex couples.

+The 2020 U.S. census showed that there were 7,810 married same-sex couple households (3,159 male couples and 4,651 female couples) and 6,565 unmarried same-sex couple households in South Carolina.